sepgh/poormans-vpn/README.md

 ## Mac/Linux

-I respect you guys for using Linux (Mac? not so much).
-My suggestion to you is to install `python 3.7+` on your servers, allow the user to have access to that command and then forget anything this repository says and checkout [sshuttle](https://sshuttle.readthedocs.io/en/stable/).
+I respect you guys for using Linux (Mac?
+Meeh!).
+My suggestion to you is to install `python 3.7+` on your servers, allow the user to have access to that command and then forget anything this repository says and checkout [sshuttle](https://sshuttle.readthedocs.io/en/stable/). **This does not work with solution two of the server side**

 I find the command below to be the most effective solution on linux machine, but read the documentations from sshuttle for more details.